MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 ## Why Moving Platform Mode is Necessary

-HoloLens needs to be able to track your head position with [6 degrees of freedom](https://en.wikipedia.org/wiki/Six_degrees_of_freedom) (X, Y, Z translation and roll, pitch, yaw rotation) in order to show stable holograms.
+HoloLens needs to be able to track your head position with [6 degrees of freedom](https://en.wikipedia.org/wiki/Six_degrees_of_freedom) (X, Y, Z, translation and roll, pitch, yaw rotation) in order to show stable holograms.
 To do that, HoloLens tracks two similar pieces of information from two separate sources:

 1. Visible light cameras – which track the environment, for example, the physical room in which you are using the HoloLens
 1. Inertial Measurement Unit (IMU), – which consists of an accelerometer, gyroscope, and magnetometer that tracks your head motion and orientation relative to Earth